wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   ``dpkg-reconfigure ca-certificates`` after the upgrade.
 * *xivo-ctid* uses *xivo-auth* to authenticate users.
 * the `service_discovery` section of the *xivo-ctid* configuration has changed.
-If you have set up :ref:`contact_and_presence_sharing`, you should update your xivo-ctid configuration.
+If you have set up contact_and_presence_sharing, you should update your xivo-ctid configuration.
 * the :ref:`cti-protocol` is now versioned and a message will be displayed if the server and a client have incompatible protocol versions.